There is nothing better than seeing a mountain live. The clouds, the climb, the route, all become real and plans can be made.

 Any peak with plane or helicopter access will normally have better coverage, as getting flights in and out in variable weather is much more financially driven.
 Turning the Ilyushin jet around over Antarctica or having a fleet of Cessnas return to Talkeetna is nothing the operators ever want to do.

-Here are a few options for viewing the 7 summits – which I’ll be updating and welcome input on Webcams I’ve yet to locate.
+Here are a few options for viewing the 7 summits – which I’ll be updating while also welcoming input in the comments below on Webcams I’ve yet to locate.

 These links are live now – but this is an area where technology, operators, weather and a high number of variables all play a part.
 So click as an Explorer would, not with the expectation of an HD live-stream.

 Kosciusko – two options here, showing the track towards the top from the Thredbo chairlift and also the view from the base of Thredbo ski area.